Firearms Range Rules

 - Make sure your hearing and eye protection is on before entering the range.
 Take position at the lane assigned to you.
 Do not change lanes.

-- Only one gun at a time at each shooting station.
-No other gun handling behind the firing line.
+- Only one firearm at a time at each shooting station.
+No other firearm handling behind the firing line.

 - The only place where loaded firearms are allowed is on the firing line.
 Loading and unloading occurs only at the firing line.

 - Shooters must load and unload their own firearms.
-If a mechanical malfunction occurs which cannot be cleared by the shooter, place the weapon on the table at your shooting station pointed down range and ask the RSO for assistance.
+If a mechanical malfunction occurs which can be cleared by the shooter, place the firearm on the table at your shooting station pointed down range and ask the RSO for assistance.
 DO NOT REMOVE JAMMED OR MALFUNCTIONING FIREARMS FROM THE LANE.

 - The MUZZLE MUST BE POINTED DOWN RANGE AT ALL TIMES.